nastiche/capstone-taskifai-app/README.md

 - SWR
 - mongoose

-## setup taskifAI in your own environment:
+## setup taskifAI in your own dev environment:

 - clone this repository
 - install all dependencies with $ npm install